Register a death

 Please be aware, we are currently experiencing intermittent problems with the national registration system.

 On occasions, this is having an impact on our appointment times and our ability to print documents.
 As a result, you may wait longer to be seen, your appointment may take longer than usual, and we may need to send your certificates to you by post.
 We are very sorry for the inconvenience it may cause you.
 Please bear with us.
 We are doing everything we can to try to minimise the impact on you, our customers.

 Following government advice, the Westminster Registration Service is no longer open for face-to-face registrations.
 However, we are still here to make the process of registering a death as simple as possible.

 All deaths should be registered by telephone appointment.
 This is to help ensure the safety of you and our registrars.

 We appreciate that this is a very difficult time and the unexpected loss of a loved one due to coronavirus can be particularly distressing.
-We would like to reassure you that the council are here to support you and ensure, where possible, that your needs and wishes are met.
+We would like to reassure you that we are here to support you and ensure, where possible, that your needs and wishes are met.

 We recognise that there may be many questions about current procedures in relation to death.
 We have created a document where you can find information, guidance and advice on deaths, funerals and bereavement.